-A special tortoise named Janus recently celebrated his 25th birthday at his home — the Natural History Museum in Geneva, Switzerland.
-So far, nothing weird — but Janus is special because he has two heads and two different personalities since birth.
-According to the caretakers at the museum, he is currently the world’s oldest bicephalous (two-headed) tortoise and a true survival champion.
+A special tortoise named Janus recently celebrated his 26th birthday at his home — the Natural History Museum in Geneva, Switzerland.
+So far, nothing out of the ordinary — but what makes Janus special is the fact he has two heads with two different personalities to go with each.

 The tortoise also has two hearts and two pairs of lungs working in the same body.
 Technically speaking, Janus is two tortoises.
 Angelica Bourgoin who leads the team that looks after Janus at the museum told Reuters:

 “The right head is more curious, more awake, it has a much stronger personality.
-The left head is more passive and loves to eat,”
+The left head is more passive and loves to eat.”

-Two heads demand more attention and affection
+Two heads are better than one (but they demand more attention and affection)

-Janus was named after the Roman god of duality, and similar to the two faces of the deity, the two heads of the tortoise represent two different personalities.
-The left head that controls the left side of Janus’ body is calm but greedy for food.
-Whereas the right head is more speculative, alert, and active.
-They don’t like the same edibles and sometimes they even want to walk in opposite directions.
+The left head controls the left side of Janus’ body and the right head controls his side.
+Left-hand-side Janus has a calmer personality and loves food.
+In contrast, the right-hand-side Janus is more speculative, alert, and active.
+They don’t like to eat the same things and sometimes they even want to walk in opposite directions, which can be incredibly frustrating for the tortoises forced to be forever bunkmates.
 Dealing with such situations is a unique experience for the caretakers as well.

 Since the two heads are branching out from the same body, their skins are always at risk of developing sores due to getting rubbed against each other.
-Unfortunately, this is just one of the complications that Janus faces.
-For instance, when a normal tortoise’s body gets flipped, the tortoise can flip back to its normal position in some time.
+Unfortunately, this is just one of the many complications that Janus faces.

-However, it is very difficult for Janus to flip back to normal on his own and if he remains flipped on his back for some time, it may cost him his life.
 This is why Angelica Bourgoin and her team are always keeping an eye on every movement of the two-headed tortoise.
-He also suffered from a bladder stone in the past, however, after surgery, the stone was completely removed and now his bladder is all well.
+He also suffered from a bladder stone in the past.
+Luckily, after surgery, the stone was completely removed and now his bladder is all well.

 “I think it’s because of the attention we give him and our devotion that he’s still here today,” Bourgoin explained, adding that she often talks to Janus when he is feeling a bit under the weather and cheers him up by playing his favorite music.